mindsandthings/Obsidian_Repo/2. Areas/Gallup Strengths/Strengths - 2. Strategic.md

 # Journal

+## Fri, Oct 7, 2022
+Not sure what to do here.
+Feeling a little less burned out, but still pretty tired.
+Feel a lot of resistance to stuff I don't want to do.
+Maybe glasses will help.

 ## Sun, Oct 2, 2022
 This actually just feels mind numbingly draining, not fun.
 I'm very tired and want there to be less need to use strategic.